kis8ya/elliptics-qa/README.md

     export OS_REGION_NAME="<region name>"
     export OS_HOSTNAME_PREFIX="<DNS zone (starts with dot)>"

 And then you need to provide instances prefix name through `--instance-name` argument for `runner/runtests.py` script.
+After that `runner/runtests.py` will create instances before running tests.

+*Note: script will discovery all tests with tags from `--tag` arguments and create instances depending on collected tests.*

 ### 5 Run tests
 To run tests tagged as `timeouts` you need to execute following command: